There are two serious threats to all life on earth: climate change and nuclear war.

-This is dangerous and reckless — so much so, that the makers of the Doomsday Clock have declared that we are now two minutes to midnight — the closest we’ve been since 1953.
+This is dangerous and reckless — so much so, that the makers of the Doomsday Clock have declared that we are now 100 seconds to midnight — the closest we’ve ever been.

 This is not something to take lightly.
 The two nuclear weapons dropped in Hiroshima and Nagasaki in 1945 killed or wounded, conservatively, 225,000 people.
 People were instantly vaporized, burned alive or crushed by collapsing buildings; others died within weeks from the effects of radiation poisoning and bone marrow disease.
 Years later, cancer rates spiked.
 And by today’s standards, those weapons are considered “small” — the weapons currently deployed on U.S. nuclear submarines are almost 30 times more powerful, and could destroy cities in seconds.

 Make no mistake — there is no such thing as a “small” nuclear war.
 If even one of the United States’ nuclear weapons were used, many thousands would die.

 - The Trump Administration is currently planning to build and deploy new and “more usable” nuclear weapons, but these new “low yield” weapons are still bigger than the weapons dropped on Hiroshima and Nagasaki.

 - President Trump pulled the United States out of the Iran deal, despite international observers and U.S. intelligence asserting that Iran is in compliance with the most intrusive inspection regime ever administered.
 He and his National Security Advisor John Bolton, an architect of the Iraq War, seem to be willfully escalating tensions there and leading the United States into another war in the Middle East.

 - President Trump pulled out of the Intermediate-Range Nuclear Forces (INF) Treaty, a Reagan-era deal that got rid of an entire class of weapons in August 2019.